LincolinAngaya/posey-react-application/README.md

 4. Mark poems as read

-When a poem's `Read` button is clicked, it should be marked as read.
-You can use the `color` CSS value which has been provided to you in the `Poem` component to change the text color.
-Clicking it again should change it back to unread (colored black). _This does not need to be persisted in the database._
+When a poem's `Mark as read` button is clicked, it should be marked as read and the button should read `Mark as unread`.
+Clicking it again should change it back to unread. _This does not need to be persisted in the database._ Bonus: change the background color of the button, too.

 ## Bonus Deliverables